 Martina Place Assisted Living Residence – A certified assisted living facility

 McAuley Terrace – Independent living for the well elderly

 Many of our residents initially move to McAuley Terrace Apartments where they need few services and can enjoy the companionship of other independent residents.
 As time goes by residents of McAuley Terrace may develop the need for assistance with their daily living activities such as cooking, dressing or grooming.
 In this event, it's reassuring to know that higher levels of care are available without having to move from the campus.

 Bishop Drumm Retirement Center is a member organization of CHI Living Communities, a subsidiary of Catholic Health Initiatives (CHI).
-CHI Living Communities provides comprehensive care in a variety of living options, including independent and assisted living, skilled nursing, memory care and rehabilitation services.
+CHI Living Communities provides comprehensive care in a variety of living options, including independent and assisted living, skilled nursing and rehabilitation services.